Land, Sky & Sea: The Necklace and The Comb

 One day, a woman went out into the field to pound her rice.
 She had no children of her own, no husband to cook for, and not much to tend to but the long abundant tassels of her simple needs and the beautiful wrinkled skin of her daily happenings.

-What a delight it was to spin thread and yarn, and to be amongst the sunkissed grass preparing grains.
+What a delight it was to spin thread and yarn; to be amongst the sunkissed grass preparing grains.

-As she filled her basket, her offerings of prayer and song drifted across the countryside, like a reed flute embracing open heart on gentle breeze.
+As she filled her basket, her offerings of prayer and song drifted across the countryside, like a reed flute and full heart on gentle breeze.
 The dried carabao hide she placed on the soil was soft, pliable, weathered, strong.
-Well-worn, like her hands that layed out the pestle as she prepared to pound the rice.
+Well-worn.
+Like her hands that layed out the pestle as she prepared to pound the rice.

-Before she began, she carefully removed the whale-tooth beads suspended around her neck, and the whale-bone comb nestled within her hair.
+Before she began, she carefully removed the whale-tooth beads suspended around her neck, and the whale-bone comb nestled in her hair.

-Legend says that it was the great whale spirit himself that had given her these talismans.
-He tugged his teeth and removed the bone from his very own tail, sanctifying connection between those on the land and those in the sea.
+Legend says that it was great whale spirit herself that had given her these talismans.
+She tugged her teeth and removed the bone from her very own tail, sanctifying connection between those on the land and those in the sea.

 The woman grabbed her pestle and began to grind, crunch, crumble, crush.